 As presented in Part 1 of this topic, the following links will take you to the support guides for each app, which provide information on all of the features available in each app:

 This guide is in the form of individual articles which you can open by clicking on the links for the articles.
 You can also access the “Knowledge Base” from within Settings in the app to find tutorials and “What’s New” documentation.

-In Part 3 of this topic I will discuss various types of styluses that are available for use with tablet devices.
+In Note-taking Applications for the iPad: Part 3 I discuss various types of styluses that are available for use with tablet devices.
 Although many of my students tend to lose styluses at an alarming rate and end up using their finger to interact with note-taking apps, I find that a good stylus makes it possible to use the various pens and highlighters with much greater precision.